Pee Wee Gaskins took to violence as early as age 11, when he and a group of friends burglarized, assaulted, and raped their neighbors.

 Gaskins was almost spared the electric chair when on the night before his execution, he tried to take matters into his own hands and slashed his wrists.
 It took 20 stitches to repair him for the electric chair.

-He was executed on Sept.
-6, 1991.
+Pee Wee Gaskins was executed in Broad River Correctional Institute on September 6, 1991.
 It’s possible that dozens of his victims still remain bogged down and decomposed in South Carolina marshes.

 The life of Donald “Pee Wee” Gaskins was one rooted in abuse, trauma, and neglect, and he fostered endless wrath against those he believed had wronged him.